trentmilton/SDF-NSTextField-Validation/README.md

 # Methods

-- **valid**: This will check the current string of the txt field against the validation type and return the result.
+- **valid**: This will check the current string of the text field against the validation type and return the result.
 - **reset**: Reset the text field removing all validation background colouring.

 # Customisation